Achondroplasia

 Anesthetic implications:

-difficult manual ventilation by mask and a difficult intubation should be anticipated (relatively big head, short neck, large tongue, limited extension of the neck), choanal narrowing, sleep apnea, restrictive syndrome, risk of spinal cord compression at the level of the cranio-cervical junction, narrow foramen magnum (careful positioning of the head).
+difficult manual ventilation by mask and a difficult intubation should be anticipated (relatively large head, short neck, large tongue, limited extension of the neck), choanal narrowing, sleep apnea, restrictive syndrome, risk of spinal cord compression at the level of the cranio-cervical junction, narrow foramen magnum (careful positioning of the head).
 Endotracheal tube diameter: choose size according to weight rather than age; significant risk of bronchial intubation.

 Avoid any brisk movements of the head, either in flexion or extension (use neck pillow as for airflights) during transfer or positioning; avoid using swing for infants.